yingding/ai-hackathon-022025/07 Copilot Studio.md

 ![](main/imgs_mcs/PA_customcon_create_connection.png)

-Enter API Key in format "Bearer <your api key>" and hit "Create connection".
+Enter API Key in format `Bearer <your api key>` and hit "Create connection".

 Refresh the Connections and choose the one you just created.
 Enter the parameters:
 - model deployment name